skoolkid/skoolkit/sphinx/source/asm.rst

   @ignoreua
   ; This routine continues at 63152.

-If the ``@ignoreua`` directive were not present, warnings would be printed (during the rendering phase) about the comment containing an address (63152) that has not been converted to a label.
+If the ``@ignoreua`` directive were not present, a warning would be printed about the comment containing an address (63152) that has not been converted to a label.

 To apply the directive to an instruction-level comment::